 Located in Eureka, Mo., along Interstate 44 about 20 miles southwest of St. Louis, the EWC hosts a variety of events, including evening wolf howls, when visitors can howl at the wolves and are likely to hear wolves howling at them.

-Reservations are required for both daytime tours and evening wolf howls and are easily made by calling 636-938-5900.
-Information and a complete calendar of events is available on the Center's website at www.endangeredwolfcenter.org.
-The Center offers daytime PredaTours at 9:30 a.m. and 1 p.m. on Fridays and Saturdays, and at 1 p.m. on Sundays.
-Private tours can be arranged Wednesday through Sunday.
+Reservations are required and are easily made by calling 636-938-5900.
+Information and a complete calendar of events is available on our website at www.endangeredwolfcenter.org.
+The EWC offers daytime Endangered Species Tours, Private tours, and a variety of Specialty Tours catered to your interests.

 The Endangered Wolf Center is a non-profit 501c(3) and receives no state or federal funding.
 It relies solely on revenue generated by memberships, donations, sponsorships, tours, events and gift shop sales.